Jordan-Rudolph/Jordan-Rudolph.github.io/index.md

 ![Omega Comp's GUI](oc_image.png)

-This is the largest independent project I've worked on so far.
+This is the largest independent project I've worked on so far: a digital audio effects tool with its own purchase authentication service.
 I conducted market research to identify underserved needs in the audio processing software space, then designed, developed, and released a product to address them.
-I built the core algorithms and GUI using C++ and JUCE, and designed a purchase authentication service with Python and AWS.
+I built the core algorithms and GUI using C++ and JUCE, and designed the purchase authentication service with Python and AWS.
 My direct involvement in both the business analysis and software engineering aspects allowed me to create a product that speaks to the needs of users while maintaining high technical standards.

 Omega Comp is available for purchase [here](https://daybreakaudio.com/).